Language-Research-Technology/manku-icon-lib/README.md

 # icon-library
-Icon library for use in LDaCA projects
+Icon library for use in LDaCA projects.
+Can be viewed [here](https://www.npmjs.com/package/manku-icon-lib).

 # List of Current Icon Names
 - public